bche3/Big-Data-Project-Voter-Prediction/README.md

 ## Project Overview

-Our objective for this project is to determine how aspects of individual voters’ socioeconomic status (SES), consisting of their income, education, financial security, accessibility to resources, and the like, influence how they decide to vote in the general or primary elections.
-It’s notable that societal influences and their living conditions, especially when living in certain politicized areas, may have a heavy effect on voter turnout for elections taking place so we’ve decided to explore any existing patterns from the state data provided.
-The datasets we chose to work with are states that are classified as “swing states,” meaning any state that could reasonably be won by either the Democratic or Republican candidate in a statewide election.
+In exploration of how voters’ socioeconomic status (SES), consisting of their income, education, financial security, accessibility to resources, and the like, influence voter participation in the general or primary elections, we decided to explore existing patterns from the past state data as it's notable that societal influences and living conditions, especially when living in certain politicized areas, may have a heavy effect on voter turnout for elections taking place.
+Specifically, we chose states classified as “swing states,” due to their historical propensity for alternating between major political parties, being closely contested battlegrounds where shifts in turnout and voting patterns could potentially determine the overall election outcome.
 Thus, our *main question* and *secondary question* is:
 - How does socioeconomic background (education, income, ethnicity, etc ) affect voter turnout?